-The Optimization app warns that it will be removed in a future release, because it is based on technology that is maintained minimally.
+The Optimization app warns that it will be removed in a future release.
+For alternatives, see Optimization App Alternatives.

 To open the Optimization app, type